10-1-pursuit/lab-intro-to-sql-joins/README.md

 ### In Canvas, answer the following questions:

 - Which resource did you choose to use?
+The resource that I choose was the SQL zoo.
 - What are three things you learned during this lab?
+: I learn how to use the table correctly when using the psql command line.
+: I also learn that using specific % wildcard can match any characters in the psql.
+: I learn that every distinct value can be counted as diffenent values.